-Northern Ireland protocol: UK calls for EU to show flexibility given over Ukraine
+UK calls on EU to show same flexibility for Ukraine to solve NI protocol standoff

 And he said the events of recent days had “forced Ireland into taking a much more strident position and responding honestly to the unhelpful briefings that we’re getting from very, very senior levels within the British government.”

-Boris Johnson is understood to be keen to take the heat out of the war of words with the EU over the issue.
+Mr Johnson is understood to be keen to take the heat out of the war of words with the EU over the issue.
 On a visit to Belfast on Monday he is expected to emphasise his commitment to the Northern Ireland peace process.

 But he will also deliver a “tough” message to parties there that action on protocol must lead to the resumption of the powersharing government.

-But shadow climate secretary Ed Miliband urged Mr Johnson not to “try and use Northern Ireland as a political weapon" but "engage seriously" with the issue.
+Shadow climate secretary Ed Miliband urged Mr Johnson not to “try and use Northern Ireland as a political weapon" but "engage seriously" with the issue.

 Register for free to continue reading